Volkswagen Chattanooga Assembly Plant

-Automotive assembly plant in Chattanooga, Tennessee, U.S.
+Automotive plant in Chattanooga, Tennessee, U.S.

 The Volkswagen Chattanooga Assembly Plant (or Chattanooga Operations LLC) is an American automobile assembly plant in Chattanooga, Tennessee.
 The plant was formally announced in July 2008 and inaugurated in May 2011.

-Production began in April 2011 with the model year 2012 Passat B7 (initially called the Passat NMS (New Midsize Sedan)), tailored to the US market, with a projected annual production of 150,000 cars.
+Production began in April 2011 with the model year 2012 Passat NMS (New Midsize Sedan), tailored to the US market, with a projected annual production of 150,000 cars.
 Passat production ended in December 2021.
 Production of the Volkswagen Atlas commenced in 2017.
 Production of the electric Volkswagen ID.4 commenced on July 26, 2022.